 Yes, New York is a “no-fault” state.
 However, this doesn’t mean that a driver can’t be held responsible for their actions.
 What it refers to are the insurance policies.
 When drivers are involved in an accident, each person turns to their insurance to pay for the damage.
 That means that if you are injured your insurance policy will cover your medical expenses – at least to the limits of the policy.

-- bones were broken/fractured
+- broken/fractured bones

-- limb or organ was permanently damaged
+- limb or organ damage

 Won’t My Policy Limits Be Enough?